xishunliao/xishunliao.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+I blog about machine learning, deep learning, autonomous driving, and intelligent transportation sytem.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.